tiongjjyi/tp/docs/UserGuide.md

 ## **FAQ**

-Q: How do I transfer my data to another Computer?
+**Q**: How do I transfer my data to another Computer?

-A: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous CodeSphere home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous CodeSphere home folder.

 --------------------------------------------------------------------------------------------------------------------
 ## **Known Issues**